Forbidden-Duck/ecommerce-frontend/README.md

 ### Production Environment

 Script `npm run build` will build an optimised version of this project.
-Serve the **index.html** in a production server
+Follow the guide in [Ecommerce Backend](https://github.com/Forbidden-Duck/ecommerce-backend) to get it running along side the backend

 ## Scripts